How Pressure Affects Parts of the Body While Scuba Diving

 * **Clearing your sinuses:** Clearing your sinuses helps to prevent sinus barotrauma.
 To clear your sinuses, simply blow your nose.

-Read More Is scuba diving safe for non swimmers
+Read More Is florida good to live for scuba diving

 **Conclusion**